GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

                    ...)
 ```

-In case weight-at-age information is not provided as data input ( `$waa`
+In case weight-at-age information is not provided ( `wham_data$waa` ),
-), the user can provide the parameters of the length-at-weight potential
+the user can specify the parameters of the length-at-weight potential
 relationship.
 The arguments are:

 -   `LW$re`: random effects (RE) on LW parameters (2).
 Five options are